vbaconnet-ledger/developer-portal/_docs/nano-app/troubleshooting.md

 With our error model, there are two common failure scenarios.

-1. You must be careful to always close a try context when jumping out of it.
-For example, in the block of code below, the `CLOSE_TRY` macro must be used to close the try context before returning from the function in the case that `i > 0`.
-However, in the `CATCH` clause, the try has already been closed automatically so `CLOSE_TRY` is not necessary.
+1. You must be careful to always close a `TRY` context when jumping out of it.
+For example, in the block of code below, the `CLOSE_TRY` macro must be used to close the `TRY` context before returning from the function in the case that `i > 0`.
+However, in the `CATCH` clause, the `TRY` has already been closed automatically so `CLOSE_TRY` is not necessary.

     ``` c
     bool is_positive(int8_t i) {